SQream/sqream_docs/sql/sql_functions/scalar_functions/date_and_time/extract.rst

 Examples
 ========

-For these examples, consider the following table and contents:
+Consider the following table and contents:

 .. code-block:: postgres